Stickykenny/TIA-for-htr/README.md

 # Installation

-It is mentionned that kraken only runs on **Linux or Mac OS X**.
+It is mentionned that Kraken only runs on **Linux or Mac OS X**.
 Windows is not supported.

 The script will require to install multiple python library, they can be installed using pip :

 `pip install -r requirements.txt`

-kraken will install version 1.2.2 of scikit-learn but it is not supported, due to this issue, scikit-learn need to be re-installed/downgraded with a specific version after
+Kraken will install version 1.2.2 of scikit-learn but it is not supported, due to this issue, scikit-learn need to be re-installed/downgraded with a specific version after

 `pip install scikit-learn==1.1.2`